hanss314/GOLAD/README.md

 I made this because [carykh](https://www.youtube.com/user/carykh)'s version is iOS only :(

-If you want to just play the game, you don't need the GOLAD folder, that's just a bunch of messy source code.
+To play the game, [click here](https://github.com/hanss314/GOLAD/raw/master/GOLAD.jar) to download the main jar file.

 ## How to Play